 Dr. Brandon Nelson was born and raised in the Northwest and attended school in Edmonds before graduating from the University of Washington.
 He received his Doctor of Podiatric Medicine at Des Moines University and completed his three year residency training at Tacoma General Hospital in functional reconstruction of the foot and ankle.
-Dr. Nelson specializes in bunion surgery.
+Dr. Nelson has a special interest in foot and ankle surgical repair techniques that minimize down time and help patients return to activities more quickly.
+He attends numerous foot and ankle conferences annually to learn the latest techniques for foot and ankle surgery.
 He is one of the foremost experts on bunions and has pioneered new techniques that create better outcomes.
+He has cutting edge techniques allow his the patients to walk after bunion surgery and minimizes scar appearance with plastic surgery type closure.
 He currently performs bunion surgeries every Monday and is happy to provide consultations for bunions.
-His techniques allow all patients to walk after bunion surgery and minimizes scar appearance with plastic surgery techniques.
-Additionally, he also has an interest in heel pain and it's causes.
+Additionally, he also has an interest in heel pain and its causes.
 He is in avid exercises and has struggled with heel pain in the past and so had a special interest in plantar fasciitis.
 He is one of the founding doctors for a clinic that specializes in heel pain.
 He lives in the local area with his wife and two children.
 When not practicing medicine, Dr. Nelson enjoys traveling with his family, fishing and snowboarding.

 Seattle Met Magazine, Top Doc, 2011 and 2014